RasaHQ/rasa/docs/nlu/components.rst

     Creates a token for every whitespace separated character sequence.
 Can be used to define tokens for the MITIE entity extractor.
 :Configuration:
     Make the tokenizer not case sensitive by adding the case_sensitive: false option.
-Default being case_sensitive: true .
+Default being case_sensitive: true.

     .. code-block:: yaml